interstar/OWL/README.md

 Your OPML pages will be stored in the static subdirectory of the main owl directory.

-WARNING : This version of OWL is backing-up pages to the local server.
-Sometimes if you edit or move around too fast, changes can get lost.

-Drive slowly!
-And don't forget to report any bugs :-)
+Have fun.
+Be productive.
+And please report any bugs that interfere with either of these activities :-)

 Other Issues
 ------------